-Hi follows!
-Soud in your letters, pictures and QSL cards today.
+Hi fellows!
+Send in your letters, pictures and QSL cards today.
 We'd like to get better acquainted with you and your experiences as Hams, And, remember, the three first prizes shown above are our own units.
-They're values to one else can offer.
-They're tops in performance, tops in quality, and low in price, Jet's get acquainted.
+They're values no one else can offer.
+They're tops in performance, tops in quality, and low in price, Let's get acquainted.